- What you’ll learn

 Hard ROI vs soft ROI of a visitor management system

-When you build a business case for visitor management software, it helps to separate the benefits into two categories: hard ROI and soft ROI.
-Both are important, but they tell slightly different parts of the story.
+When I build a business case for visitor management software, I like to split the benefits into two groups: hard ROI and soft ROI.
+Both matter, but they tell different parts of the story.

-Soft ROI is harder to quantify, but often just as valuable.
-A smoother visitor experience creates a more professional first impression.
-Shorter lobby lines reduce frustration during busy hours.
-Stronger security and compliance processes lower risk, even if you never experience a major incident.
-Cleaner, searchable records make audits easier.
+Soft ROI is harder to measure, but it can be just as important.
+A smoother visitor check-in process creates a better first impression.
+Shorter lobby lines make busy periods less stressful.
+Stronger security and compliance workflows reduce risk.
+Searchable visitor records make audits easier.
 Faster emergency roll calls improve safety.
-And less front desk stress improves day-to-day operations.
-These benefits may not always show up directly in a cost calculation, but they absolutely influence leadership decisions.
+And less manual work helps the front desk run more smoothly every day.

 Tips for building a realistic ROI estimate

-When estimating ROI, it is important to stay conservative.
-If you believe check-ins save six minutes per visit, model three or four instead.
-If you expect five hours of admin time saved, test your math with three.
-It is better to present a cautious estimate that still delivers strong returns than to overpromise and lose credibility.
+When estimating ROI, I’d always stay conservative.
+For example, if you think automated check-ins save six minutes per visitor, model three or four minutes instead.
+If you expect to save five hours of admin work each week, test the numbers with three hours first.
+It’s better to show a cautious estimate that still delivers a strong return than to overpromise and lose trust.

 - Counting the same time savings twice